seanpaulconnelly/RSportz1RSS/README.md

 ## Overview
 Media screen implementation of RSS feeds offered up by RSportz 1.0.
 Also hits up Instagram and Twitter for a #firstopic and #aautopic.
-All sections will are controlled with this library with exception to the date/time, which will be operated via screen software.
+All sections are controlled with this library with exception to the date/time, which will be operated via screen software.

 ---